L-X-T/netcetera-essentials/labs/07a_template-driven-forms.md

 ## Reusable component for displaying the validation errors *

 In order not to have to query the validation errors in the same way over and over again for each input field, it is advisable to use a central component.
 This can receive the property ``errors`` of the validated ``FormControl``.
-For example, the expression ``flightSearchForm.controls.from?.errors`` returns the following object if both the validator ``minlength`` and a possibly self-written``city`` validator fail:
+For example, the expression ``flightSearchForm.controls['from'].errors`` returns the following object if both the validator ``minlength`` and a possibly self-written``city`` validator fail:

 ```json
 {